 - 1. It is obligatory on all the students, research scholars and staff to become members of the college library. - 2.
 The different sections of the library will remain open on working days during 8:30 am to 5:00 pm - 3.
 The library is closed on Sundays, Second Saturdays and other public holidays. - 4.
 Books from the reference section are not allowed to take outside the library.
 They will be issued for use in library during working hours.
-The use and issue of other books from the library shall be governed by the following rules: - a) A library user requiring the library books may approach the staff in circulation desk to get them issued.
-The staff will issue the same through the automated system. - b) On receiving the books, users are expected to examine them and report to the library staff if any damage found therein.
-If they fail to do so, they will be held responsible for the damage found on returning the book. - c) Undergraduate students are allowed to take three books and postgraduate students may take six books at a time.
+The use and issue of other books from the library shall be governed by the following rules: - a.
+A library user requiring the library books may approach the staff in circulation desk to get them issued.
+The staff will issue the same through the automated system. - b.
+On receiving the books, users are expected to examine them and report to the library staff if any damage found therein.
+If they fail to do so, they will be held responsible for the damage found on returning the book. - c.
+Undergraduate students are allowed to take three books and postgraduate students may take six books at a time.
 Research scholars can borrow three books at a time.
-Teaching staff are allowed to take ten books at a time while nonteaching staff can borrow three at a time. - d) Books may be kept for 14 days by the users including students, research scholars, teaching and non-teaching staff, but this period may be shortened in particular cases.
+Teaching staff are allowed to take ten books at a time while nonteaching staff can borrow three at a time. - d.
+Books may be kept for 14 days by the users including students, research scholars, teaching and non-teaching staff, but this period may be shortened in particular cases.
 They can be renewed for a further period of seven days if no one else has applied for the same books.
-The renewal shall be done by the users themselves during 12th, 13th or 14th day of issue of books, by logging into their online library accounts. - e) A user failing to return the book within the prescribed time will have to pay a fine of Re.
+The renewal shall be done by the users themselves during 12th, 13th or 14th day of issue of books, by logging into their online library accounts. - e.
+A user failing to return the book within the prescribed time will have to pay a fine of Re.
 1.00 per day (including holidays).
-The users have to pay the library fine only when it accumulates up to the amount of Rs 50 or just before the issue of the hall ticket of the final year examination, whichever occur early.
-Absence from college will not be accepted as an excuse for not returning the books in time. - f) Sub-lending and transferring of books to another person's name are not allowed. - g) If a book is damaged, lost or spoiled, the member will have either to pay three times the price of the latest edition of the book or supply the library with a new copy along with the fines accrued, if any.
-If the lost book is not available for replacement, the value of the lost book will be realized at rates regulated by the Government.
+The users have to pay the library fine only when it accumulates upto the amount of Rs 50 or just before the issue of the hall ticket of the final year examination, whichever occur early.
+Absence from college will not be accepted as an excuse for not returning the books in time. - f.
+Sub-lending and transferring of books to other person's name are not allowed. - g.
+If a book is damaged, lost or spoiled, the member will have either to pay three times the price of the latest edition of the book or supply the library with a new copy along with the fines accrued, if any.
+If the lost book is not available for replacement, the value of the lost book will be realized at rates regulated by the Government. - h.
+All books borrowed by students must be returned before the end of the semester.
+Further, all the books borrowed from the library by students, research scholars and members of teaching and non-teaching staff must be returned within the first week of March every year.